Abortion in Ohio: Judicial history

 In Akron v.
 Akron Center for Reproductive Health, 462 U.S. 416 (1983), the Supreme Court declared unconstitutional an ordinance requiring second-trimester abortions to be performed in hospitals, and requiring patients seeking abortions to be informed of the status of the pregnancy, stage of fetal development, expected date of viability, health risks of abortion, and the availability of adoption agencies and childbirth resources.
 The Supreme Court also declared unconstitutional provisions in the ordinance requiring women to wait 24 hours after seeking an abortion, requiring parental consent for minors seeking abortions, and requiring that aborted fetuses be disposed of in a "humane" and "sanitary" manner.

 The Supreme Court later overruled Akron v.
 Akron Center for Reproductive Health, 462 U.S. 416 (1983), in Planned Parenthood v.
 Casey, 505 U.S. 833 (1992).

+In August 2024, a county judge in Ohio blocked the state's 24 hour waiting period for obtaining an abortion, citing that it was unconstitutional under November 2023 Ohio Issue 1.
+A few weeks later, another county judge in Ohio struck down two laws that restricted access to mifepristone.

+In October 2024, the six week abortion ban was struck down by an Ohio judge, citing that it was unconstitutional under November 2023 Ohio Issue 1.

-Clinic history
+Clinic and provider history

-Between 1982 and 1992, the number of abortion clinics in the state decreased by ten, going from 55 in 1982 to 45 in 1992.
+Between 1982 and 1992, the number of abortion providers in the state decreased by ten, going from 55 in 1982 to 45 in 1992.
 In 2014, there were twelve abortion clinics in the state.
 In 2014, 93% of the counties in the state did not have an abortion clinic.
 That year, 56% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there were 28 Planned Parenthood clinics in the state.
 In 2017, there were 27 Planned Parenthood clinics serving a population of 2,585,171 women aged 15–49.
 Three of the Planned Parenthood clinics offered abortion services.

 Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 1,314,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had nine publicly funded abortions, of which nine were federally funded and none were state funded.
 In 2014, 48% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 64% of Ohioans said that abortion should be legal in all or most cases.

 The number of abortion clinics in Ohio has declined over the years, with 55 in 1982, 45 in 1992 and 12 in 2014.
 There were 21,186 legal abortions in 2014 and 20,976 in 2015.